ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

     To run {{ model }}, you need to be a member of a project with allocated _Service Units (SU)_.
 For more information, check [how to join relevant NCI projects](/getting_started/first_steps#join-relevant-nci-projects).

 ### Syncing output data
+TODO: Wait for decisions/updates on ESM1.5 syncing.
+If not part of release, delete this section.

 The _laboratory_ directory is typically under the `/scratch` storage on _Gadi_, where [files are regularly deleted once they have been unaccessed for a period of time](https://opus.nci.org.au/pages/viewpage.action?pageId=156434436).
 For this reason climate model outputs need to be moved to a location with longer term storage.<br>
 On _Gadi_, this is typically in a folder under a project code on `/g/data`.